ydb-platform/ydb/ydb/docs/en/core/getting_started/self_hosted/_includes/ydb_local.md

 To work with the DB structure and data, you can also use the web interface embedded in the `ydbd` process.
 It is available at `http://localhost:8765`.
 For more information about the embedded web interface, see [Embedded UI](../../../maintenance/embedded_monitoring/ydb_monitoring.md).

-## Additional information {#advanced}
+## Advanced options {#advanced}

-Instructions for administrators on how to deploy clusters from multiple nodes and configure them are given in [Deploy YDB on-premises](../../../deploy/manual/deploy-ydb-on-premises.md) in the "Administration" section.
+Instructions on how to deploy multi-node clusters and configure them are given in [Deploy YDB on-premises](../../../deploy/manual/deploy-ydb-on-premises.md) in the "Cluster management" section.